 There are many opportunities in the coming months to get involved with Project Hercules and volunteer your time.
 Take a look below to learn more and register for these great opportunities.

 Cub Scouts, Scouts, Venturers, Sea Scouts, and adults can all get their hands dirty during one of our Project Hercules Service Days.
-Offered the first and third Saturday of each month, we have a project for everyone to help in the clean-up efforts at Camp Tuckahoe.
+Offered every Saturday of each month, we have a project for everyone to help in the clean-up efforts at Camp Tuckahoe.
 Remember, these hours help get you one step closer to receiving the Project Hercules patch.
-Get your gloves ready and click here to register.

 How to Earn the Patch